 Burke Neurological Institute (BNI) was created in 1978 to foster the development of new approaches to cognitive and motor rehabilitation based on the Burke campus in White Plains, New York.
 The Institute has enjoyed a long-standing synergy with Weill Cornell Medicine and Cornell University.

-Since its inception, the breadth and depth of research going on at Burke has dramatically expanded.
+Since its inception, the breadth and depth of research going on at the Institute has dramatically expanded.
 Indeed, fundamental research on molecules critical for brain repair and plasticity are coupled with drug discovery, novel cell transplantation approaches, human biomarker studies, non-invasive brain stimulation trials in humans, and robotics.
-These studies are providing an exciting new base of knowledge on which the rehabilitation therapies of tomorrow for stroke, spinal cord injury, and traumatic brain injury will be built.
-New programs in vision restoration, pain, and motor recovery have recently been developed headed by a world-class care of scientists and clinician-scientists.
+These studies are providing an exciting base of knowledge on which the rehabilitation therapies of tomorrow for stroke, spinal cord injury, and traumatic brain injury will be built.
+New programs in vision restoration, pain, motor, and cognitive recovery have recently been developed headed by a world-class cadre of scientists and clinician-scientists.

-Burke Rehabilitation Center is one of the only freestanding rehabilitation facilities with dedicated programs in basic research (understanding how the normal brain functions and how it goes awry in disease), translational research (understanding how to move basic research to the human bedside), and clinical research (testing of new therapies in humans).
+Burke Neurological Institute is one of the only freestanding research facilities with dedicated programs in basic research (understanding how the normal brain functions and how it goes awry in disease), translational research (understanding how to move basic research to the human bedside), and clinical research (testing of new therapies in humans).
 These programs all enjoy the sanction that comes from intense competition for external support from the National Institutes of Health and from private and public foundations.

-We welcome you to the Burke website and hope that when you are on the Burke campus you will accept our invitation to find out more about the cutting-edge research at our fine institution.
+We welcome you to the Burke Neurological Institute website and hope that when you are on our campus you will accept our invitation to find out more about the cutting-edge research at our fine, research Institution.

 Rajiv R. Ratan M.D., Ph.D.,